putzsebastian/automation-isotherms-complexes/README.md

-# Automated Isotherm Determination for Copper Catalysts
+# When Immobilization is not Covalent: Stable, Reusable Copper-Bispidine Catalysts on Agarose with Diffusion-Limited Turnover

 [![DOI](https://zenodo.org/badge/1252191941.svg)](https://doi.org/10.5281/zenodo.20427098)

-Experiment template and instance scripts supporting the publication:
+Code and data supporting the work:

 > **When Immobilization is not Covalent: Stable, Reusable Copper-Bispidine Catalysts on Agarose with Diffusion-Limited Turnover**
 >